Code360In/data-engineering-with-databricks/Markdown/Mod-1/6-LAB.md

 In this section, we will attach a Notebook from the Repo to our running cluster.

 1. Click on the **Repos** icon in the sidebar.
-2. Navigate to the **platform-demos** Repo.
+2. Navigate to the **data-engineering-with-databricks** Repo.
+3. Find the **platform-demos** directory, and then the **assets** folder.
-3. Select the Notebook named **population_heatmap**.
+4. Select the Notebook named **population_heatmap**.
 The Notebook opens.
-4. Locate the cluster dropdown at the top-right corner.
+5. Locate the cluster dropdown at the top-right corner.
 From the dropdown, select your cluster.

 With a running cluster attached, we can now run cells within the Notebook.